me-box/databox/guides/app-dev.md

 The arbiter lives at the host defined by the environment variable `DATABOX_ARBITER_ENDPOINT` (usually `https://arbiter:8080`).
 When the app is running in the Databox environment, the `arbiter` hostname will resolve to the correct container.

-When your app is launched by the Databox system, it is provided with a unique token through the environment variable `ARBITER_TOKEN`.
-When making any request to the arbiter, it is important that this token is included as a header with the name `x-api-key`.
+When your driver is launched by the Databox system, it is provided with a unique token through the docker secret  `/run/secrets/ARBITER_TOKEN`.
+When making any request to the arbiter, it is important that this token is included as a header with the name `x-api-key` (or through Basic Auth).

 The arbiter API endpoints available to Databox apps are documented [here](https://github.com/me-box/databox-arbiter#container-facing).
 Apps request tokens over `/token` and may need to query this endpoint periodically as these tokens expire.